 - Average cost per square foot: $333 in 2016; $287 in 2015

-Portland’s diversity of home styles and neighborhood amenities are a big part of what makes this city so unique.
+A diversity of home styles and Portland neighborhood amenities are a big part of what makes this city so unique.
 Contact Portland Development Group and we’ll help you get started on finding your dream home.